 - Proposal 1: For the election of directors, the two nominees receiving the most "FOR" votes from the holders of shares present by virtual attendance or represented by proxy and entitled to vote on the election of directors will be elected.
-Only votes "FOR" will affect the outcome. - Proposal 2: To be approved, the ratification of the selection of Marcum LLP as our independent registered public accounting firm for fiscal year ending December 31, 2020 must receive "FOR" votes from the holders of a majority of shares present by virtual attendance or represented by proxy and entitled to vote on the matter.
+Only votes "FOR" will affect the outcome. - Proposal 2: To be approved, the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal year ending December 31, 2021 must receive "FOR" votes from the holders of a majority of shares present by virtual attendance or represented by proxy and entitled to vote on the matter.
 Abstentions will have the same effect as an "AGAINST" vote.
 We do not expect any broker non-votes for Proposal 2. - Proposal 3: To be approved, on an advisory basis, the compensation of our named executive officers must receive "FOR" votes from the holders of a majority of shares present by virtual attendance or represented by proxy and entitled to vote on the matter.
-Abstentions will have the same effect as an "AGAINST" vote and broker non-votes will have no effect. - Proposal 4: For the advisory vote on the frequency of stockholder advisory votes on executive compensation, the frequency receiving the highest number of affirmative votes from the holders of shares present by virtual attendance or represented by proxy and entitled to vote on the matter will be considered the frequency preferred by the stockholders.
-Abstentions and broker non-votes will have no effect.
+Abstentions will have the same effect as an "AGAINST" vote and broker non-votes will have no effect.